 Author's note: You must take responsibility for your own actions.
 Nobody knows the day or the hour, and in no way am I date setting.
 This is only to provide you with information, so that you can make your own decisions, for which you will be accountable to God.

-I also encourage you to read Rapture Revelation to Angelica Zambrano, The Mark of the Beast (666), Rapture Revelation to Mushala Sisters, Sequence of Signs Preceding the Coming of Christ, The Rise of Antichrists, Peace, Safety, and the Thief in the Night, The Timing of the Rapture, Waiting for the Lord's Return, The Glory of Martyrdom for Christ, Seeking the Lord, Holy Living in a Perverted World, Baptized with the Spirit, Holy Fire Baptism, Costly Grace, Repentance That Leads to Life, and The Persecution of the Saints, as well as The Messiah Is Coming.
+I also encourage you to read Rapture Revelation to Angelica Zambrano, The Mark of the Beast (666), Sequence of Signs Preceding the Coming of Christ, The Rise of Antichrists, Peace, Safety, and the Thief in the Night, The Timing of the Rapture, Waiting for the Lord's Return, The Glory of Martyrdom for Christ, Seeking the Lord, Holy Living in a Perverted World, Baptized with the Spirit, Holy Fire Baptism, Costly Grace, Repentance That Leads to Life, and The Persecution of the Saints, as well as The Messiah Is Coming.
 You may also visit our Signs of the Times Directory, and access my complete blog directory at Writing for the Master.